 What is a Rite of Passage?

-In a traditional sense, a rite of passage marks a boy’s transition into adulthood by teaching him essential skills and knowledge.
-We have carefully designed a programme that gives your boy the opportunity to experience life in a way that helps him become a fully grounded, responsible good young man.
+We have carefully designed a programme that gives your boy the opportunity to experience life in a way that helps him become a grounded, responsible young man.

-It’s the path of the warrior, about knowing what you stand for, what you’re willing to protect, and who you’re becoming in the face of challenge.
+Knowing what you stand for, what you’re willing to protect, and who you’re becoming in the face of challenge.

-It’s the path of the king, he steps into a deeper sense of purpose, service, and connection to something greater than himself.
+Steps into a deeper sense of purpose, service, and connection to something greater than himself.

-It’s the path of the lover, who develops connection and trust — the one who feels his emotions and understands them.
+A man who develops connection and trust — the one who feels his emotions and understands them.

-It’s also the path of the magician, who transforms chaos into order — the one who solves problems and turns difficulty into growth.
+He transforms chaos into order — the one who solves problems and turns difficulty into growth.

 In traditional tribes, it has been the role of men to initiate boys, and women to initiate girls.
 To be held and witnessed by a community of men is a powerful experience that all boys deserve access to — and it’s our mission to provide that.